In light of the developing Coronavirus situation, we have put in place a new IT infrastructure that enables us to…

 Local Plan data is used to identify how land will be used and what will be built where.

 Understanding when and where housing growth will occur, at both macro- and micro-level is vital for service, resource and infrastructure planning.

-However, obtaining this information is often challenging, due to the complexities surrounding the Local Plan process: the timescales involved, the availability, accessibility and consistency of data, the changing nature of the underpinning evidence base, and changes to Government Planning Policy.
+Obtaining this information is often challenging, due to the complexities surrounding the Local Plan process.
+The timescales involved, the availability, accessibility and consistency of data, the changing nature of the underpinning evidence base, and changes to Government Planning Policy.